Juan-pablo-delgado/OTF-WF-Audit/README.md

 7. After completion, access the presentation file, update the links, verify the accuracy of the information, download a copy, and make necessary adjustments based on the client’s requirements.

 ## Limitations
+The HubSpot workflow API is currently in beta, which may result in certain data being unavailable.
+In such cases, manual entry of the field is required.